dvsa/cvs-svc-technical-records-v3/README.md

 **Run Lambdas Locally**

+- Build the docker container if not built already
+- `docker-compose up -d`
+- Ensure docker is running (i.e. start docker desktop)
 - Build the files first
 - `npm run start:dev`
 - To ensure that the lambdas have been successfully served, make requests to the port the lambda is running on e.g. `localhost:3000` through [Postman](https://postman.com/) or `curl`.